Our sourcing policy

 In practice what this means is we operate a hierarchy of purchasing:

 - Our first priority is to obtain produce from our London growers when available and suitable for the bags.
+Ideally this would constitute 20% of our produce (but we struggle to reach this target as there currently aren't enough urban and peri-urban growers)

 - When there's not enough available from our direct suppliers we buy UK-grown produce from larger farms via our wholesaler.
+We aim for this to be 20% of our produce.

 - Buy no produce from outside Europe except bananas – we consider these to be a staple item (it's one of the most popular items bought in supermarkets) that is extremely difficult to source within Europe.
 We therefore buy these from outside Europe from a certified Organic and Fairtrade source who transport the produce by ship rather than air.
+We aim for this to be no more than 5% of the produce we source.

 This framework helps us towards our ultimate goal of supporting the development of a healthy, fair and resilient food system that will feed us long into the future.